http://webserver.lemoyne.edu/~glennon/Fred2.jpgFred Glennon, Ph.D. (Courses)

 Evaluation Criteria:

 1. Content (information and comprehension).
 How clear and appropriate is the analytical framework that holds the entire paper together?
 How focused, informative, and comprehensive is the paper developed?
-How well is the organization understood?
+Is the organization understood well or are there major distortions which seriously weaken the report?
 How well does the report make connections between the beliefs/values the organization professes and the work they do?
+Does the report make points about the organization that go beyond the obvious?

 2. Organization (clarity, transition, and flow).
 Is there a logical progression and development of ideas?
 How clearly are the ideas expressed?
 How well does the report show the mission and work of the organization in question?
 How effective is the transition between ideas?
 How effective is the introduction and conclusion?